 Instructions

-- Wash and peel the taro.
-Sprinkle salt on the taro, rub it with your hands to bring out the sliminess, and then rinse it with water.
-If you feel the taro is larger than bite-sized, you can cut it in half.
+- Wash and peel taro.
+Sprinkle salt over it, rub with your hands to remove the sliminess, and then rinse under running water.
+If the taro pieces are larger than bite-sized, cut them into 2 to 4 bite-sized pieces each.

-- Mix water and sugar in a pot, then add the taro and bring it to a boil.
-Once it's boiling, cover it with an otoshi-buta and simmer over low heat for 15 minutes.
+- Mix water and sugar in a pot.
+Add the taro and bring it to a boil.
+Once boiling, cover with an otoshi-buta and let it simmer over low heat for 15 minutes.

-- Remove the otoshi-buta, then add soy sauce and continue to simmer for 5 minutes, occasionally flipping the taro.
+- Remove the otoshi-buta, then add soy sauce.
+Continue simmering for 5 minutes, occasionally flipping the taro.

-- Add mirin to the pot and continue to simmer for a few more minutes, while occasionally flipping the taro.
+- Add mirin and continue simmering for a few more minutes, occasionally flipping the taro.

 Notes